Road to Callow

 ◊◊◊◊◊

-The journey to Sentoros was arduous, demanding Valla to traverse through the treacherous Mirage Desert, a place she had grown to detest, especially since the last time she had crossed its scorching sands was with her master.
+The journey to Sentoros would be long and arduous, demanding Valla to traverse through the treacherous Mirage Desert, a place she had grown to detest, especially since the last time she had crossed its scorching sands was with her master.

-Despite facing down the blistering heat and the creatures that lurked within the dunes, they had managed to overcome the dangers with skill and coin, and she had none of the latter on her until she reached the gateway to adventurers, Callow.
-The native inhabitants, the Desert Mara, were notoriously difficult to deal with, demanding payment in coins or shards for any assistance they provided.
+Despite facing down the blistering heat and the creatures that lurked within the dunes, they had managed to overcome the dangers with skill and coin, the latter of which they’d entirely run out of by the time they’d reached the third kingdom.
+The native inhabitants of the desert, the Mara, were kind but difficult to deal with, with most of them demanding some form of payment for any assistance they provided.
+But for the conditions they were living in, she couldn’t blame them.

-The hairs on the back of Valla’s neck stood on end as she saw the stranger on the road.
-He wore regal clothing of gold and white, with a strange marking etched into his skin.
-She couldn’t recall how he had appeared nor how she had failed to notice him until now.
-She had a sinking feeling that she had made a terrible mistake.
+The hairs on the back of Valla’s neck stood on end as she suddenly noticed a stranger on the road in front of her.
+He stood not far from where she was, facing her in his regal clothing of gold and white and with a strange marking etched into his skin.

 “We are the Aevum Imperia.”
 He declared.